 Adjusted net revenues exclude investment gains and losses and dividends and interest on long-term incentive compensation-related investments, and 90% of the investment gains and losses of our consolidated venture capital fund attributable to non-controlling interests.
 In addition, adjusted net revenues offset distribution-related payments to third parties as well as amortization of deferred sales commissions against distribution revenues.
 We believe offsetting net revenues by distribution-related payments is useful for our investors and other users of our financial statements because such presentation appropriately reflects the nature of these costs as pass-through payments to third parties who perform functions on behalf of our sponsored mutual funds and/or shareholders of these funds.
 We offset amortization of deferred sales commissions against net revenues because such costs, over time, essentially offset our distribution revenues.
-We also exclude additional pass-through expenses we incur (primarily through our transfer agency) that are reimbursed and recorded as fees in revenues.
+We also exclude pass-through expenses we incur (primarily through our transfer agency) that are reimbursed and recorded as fees in revenues.
+During the third quarter of 2014, we reclassified certain other promotion and servicing expenses into distribution-related payments and identified additional pass-through expenses that were excluded from adjusted net revenues.
+As a result, we revised prior period's adjusted net revenues to conform to the current period's presentation.
 These fees have no impact on operating income, but they do have an impact on our operating margin.
 As such, we exclude these fees from adjusted net revenues.